RedisGears/RedisGears/docs/intro.md

 ## Blocking vs. Nonblocking Execution
 The time it takes to execute a function depends on both its input and its complexity.
 RedisGears executes batch functions asynchronously in a thread running in the background, thus allowing the main Redis process to continue serving requests while the engine is processing.

-The default behavior for `RG.PYEXECUTE` is to block the client that had called.
+The default behaviour for `RG.PYEXECUTE` is to block the client that had called.
 A blocked client waits for the server's reply before continuing, and in the case of a RedisGears function, that means until processing is complete.
 Then, any results generated are returned to the client and it is unblocked.

 Blocking greatly simplifies the client's logic, but for long-running tasks, it is sometimes desired to have the client continue its work while the function is executed.
 RedisGears batch functions can be executed in this non-client-blocking mode by adding the `UNBLOCKING` argument to the `RG.PYEXECUTE` command.
 For example, we can run the first version of our simple function in a nonblocking fashion like so: